penntheone/penntheone/README.md

-Major in Software Engineering with extensive experience inside and outside the classroom, Pendleton Pham has time-and-time again brought invaluable stakes to the table, positively transforming projects with his in-depth involvement.
+Majoring in Software Engineering with extensive experience inside and outside the classroom, Pendleton Pham has time-and-time again brought invaluable stakes to the table, positively transforming projects with his in-depth involvement.
 Possessing impeccable affinity for collaboration, out-of-the-box creativity, and the talent to write convincingly